You may wish to see an introductory page to this section first.

 Their manners, institutes, and language continued for many ages to be Grecian; their fame, as a trading nation, was equal to that of Carthage, and the spirit, with which their navigators explored unknown coasts, was celebrated by the unanimous voice of antiquity (read a quotation from Cicero in the introductory page).
 Their political institutes and internal administration, were still more admired; the wisdom, which directed their councils, preserved harmony at home, and eluded the malice, or repelled the insults of the neighbouring barbarians.
 Swinburne

-(left) Museum of the History of Marseille: mosaic depicting Apollo and Marsyas, the latter was a satyr who was flayed alive for having challenged Apollo to a contest of music (Ist century BC from Agde); (right) Roman Docks Museum: fragment of mosaic found near the harbour, perhaps from baths
+(left) Museum of the History of Marseille: mosaic depicting Apollo and Marsyas, the latter was was flayed alive for having challenged Apollo to a contest of music (Ist century BC from Agde, see the episode in a Roman sarcophagus); (right) Roman Docks Museum: fragment of mosaic found near the harbour, perhaps from baths

-Museum of the History of Marseille: wreck of a Roman ship (IIIrd century AD) found in town; (inset) reliefs on an anchor showing "astragali" (small bones used as dice) in a combination known as "Venus Throw" (666)
+Museum of the History of Marseille: wreck of a Roman ship (IIIrd century AD) found in town (see those found at Mainz); (inset) reliefs on an anchor showing "astragali" (small bones used as dice) in a combination known as "Venus Throw" (666)

 Archaeologists found the wreck of a large ship in the innermost part of the harbour; it appears that it was sunk on purpose because of a breakdown and then levelled.